To keep the concept simple, Inbound Marketing = Content Marketing.

 Look at Keywords People Use to Get to your Website

-No matter your website platform, you should have access to a good amount of keyword information.
+It does not matter what you use in terms of website platform, you should have access to a good amount of keyword information.
 You can also check your Google Analytics information for your domain name.
 Learn how people find your site and create content around those keywords.
+You can look at Google trends to understand the keywords and search traffic coming from each of these keywords.
 For example, if someone is looking for a consultant for digital marketing, do they search for “best SEO agency” or “SEO advice”?
 Examine your website analytics to get this information.

 Use a Keyword Planner Tool